sjoseph11236/wooz-u-tutorial/lessons/java/introductionToJava.md

   _Java is computer programming language that enforces OOP model that was released by Sun Microsystems in 1995._

-  JAVA 8 is a major feature release of JAVA programming langauge development.
+  JAVA 8 is a major feature release of JAVA programming language development.
 Features includes Streams API, Generics, etc.

 ## Key Terms:
   - JVM: Java Virtual Machine
   - JRE: Java Runtime Environment